PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/configure-invoices.md

 - **Clock icon and title By date** - title of the UI block
 - **From and tooltip _i_ icon** - once hovered, the tooltip is with the white-colored text in the dark box _You can also export orders which have not been charged yet._
 - **Checkboxes, square icons with red or green backgrounds, and numeric values in the squares, Order status names** - the square background color indicates if there are some invoices in total counted for the certain Order status - square with green background.
 Or there are no incvoices in total for the certain Order status - red square.
 The **total number of the invocies** are displayed in the squares.

+## Screw icon and Invoice options section

+- **Enable invoices and tooltip _i_ icon** - Enables or disables Invoices, once the tooltip is hovered, there is a text in the dark box _If enabled, your customers will receive an invoice for the purchase._
+- **Enable tax breakdown and tooltip _i_ icon** - Enables or disables showing the Tax details in the Invoice, once the tooltip is hovered, there is a text in the dark box _If required, show the total amount per rate of the corresponding tax._
+- **Enable product image and _i_ icon** - Enables or disables showing the product image in the Invoice, once the tooltip is hovered, there is a text in the dark box _Adds an image in front of the product name on the invoice_.
+- **Invoice prefix and tooltip _i_ icon** - input field where specific prefix, for Invoice can be set.
+The prefix will be displayed in the first characters of the Invocie file name and in the beginning of the Invoice number displayed.
+Once the tooltip is hovered, there is a text in the dark box _Freely definable prefix for invoice number (e.g. #IN00001)._ There is a dropdown with the arrow-down icon, where the prefix can be set for different languages.